dsptanmay/Vim-Config/README.md

 Run the ```.exe``` file that you just downloaded.

 Then, ensure that your setup screens look like the ones in the ```demo``` folder

+Now, onto using Vim with the plugins.

+First, download this repo using the download button.